EastCoastProduct/homepage/src/work/vsnap.md

 <h1 class="text-heading-one">Node.js</h1>

 <p>The team evaluated various languages and decided that the most performant choice was JavaScript.
 Selecting a popular, future-proof language, meant that it would be easier to hire developers down the line and ensure an abundant community of resources and support for further product development.
-The frontend was built in Angular.js and the backend was built in Node.js. </p>
+The frontend was built in Angular and the backend was built in Node.js. </p>

 <h1 class="text-heading-one">API-First Development</h1>